 true.
 As a result of this issue, you saw an LDAP authentication error.
 This issue is now resolved.

-For information about issues resolved in maintenance releases, see the following articles:
+For information about issues resolved in Long Term Support (LTS) and maintenance releases, see the following articles:

 ENTMQBR-17 - AMQ222117: Unable to start cluster connection